Luv2bnanook44/pandas_data_cleaning/README.md

 one_random_student(student_first_names)
 ```

-    Joe
+    Svitlana

-## Interporlating the mean value to fillna
+## Interpolating the mean value to fillna

 Let's work with the graduation_rate_school column.